 Hedging- naturally, the plant has a shrub-like structure that provides a dense screen.
 Properly trimming it shapes the plant into a proper fence.

-Agroforestry- traditionally, they are grown alongside plants such as the mulberry, vines, gooseberries and currants.
+Agroforestry- traditionally, they are grown alongside plants such as mulberry, vines, gooseberries, and currants.

 Windbreaker- hazelnut is tolerant to the wind.
 You can set up two or three plant rows to act as a windbreaker where alternate rows are coppiced.